AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 ---

-🧪 Step 6 - Test Connection with LAPS_Admin

-**Objective:** Validate that the account is usable.
+🧪 Step 6 -  Validate that the account (LAPS_Admin) is usable

 - Connect via RDP or locally on the VM (e.g., LTP-EMP02).
 - Use the following credentials: